DavidAnson/markdownlint/doc/CustomRules.md

         characters to delete (the value `-1` is used to delete the line).
-      - `insertText` is an optional `String` specifying the text to insert. `\n` is the platform-independent way to add a line break; line breaks should be added at the beginning of a line instead of at the end).
+      - `insertText` is an optional `String` specifying the text to insert. `\n` is the platform-independent way to add a line break; line breaks should be added at the beginning of a line instead of at the end.

 The collection of helper functions shared by the built-in rules is available for use by custom rules in the [markdownlint-rule-helpers package][rule-helpers].